CIPP Lining System

-CIPP (cured-in-place pipe) lining is a reliable, cost-effective way to repair water main and sewer lines.
+CIPP (cured-in-place pipe) Lining System is a reliable, cost-effective way to repair water main and sewer lines.
 It’s a no-dig (trenchless) method of creating a thin-walled pipe within a pipe.

 A flexible, collapsed tube (like an uninflated tire inner tube) is inserted into the damaged pipe.
 The tube is treated with a resin.
 The exact formula of the resin will vary depending on whether the damaged pipe is metal, cement, clay, or plastic.